Witiko/doctoral-thesis/defense.md

 properties of token embeddings have been studied in the literature, [@levy2014neural] the exact role of positional embeddings was unknown.

-In my work, I have shown the primary purpose of positional embeddings was to attenuate the effect of distant tokens in the training data, which explained why positional embeddings make it possible to use longer sentences in the training data.
+In my work, I have shown that the primary purpose of positional embeddings was to attenuate the effect of distant tokens in the training data, which explained why positional embeddings make it possible to use longer sentences in the training data.
 I have also shown that there were three distinct clusters of